isomerpages/psd-psw/_pswspark/One Public Service Quiz.md

 ***Note:*** *Do ensure your work email address is keyed in accurately.*

 PSW: Spark Planning Committee's decision is final and no correspondence will be entertained.
-For further assistance, you may submit a query to .
+For further assistance, you may submit a query to PSWSpark@mci.gov.sg.